aniass/ETL-python-SQLite/README.md

-# Excel to sqlite database with python
+# Excel file to SQLite database with python

 ## General info
-This Python script allows to match reported chargebacks (excel file) with transactions from the database.
-We put an excel file to SQLite database and we make an analysis by using Pandas.
-We create an engine to connect with our database and load chose data into pandas dataframes.
-We select and filter data from database and match them to data comes from excel file.
+The Python script allows to match reported chargebacks (Excel file) with transactions from the database.
+Firstly I have putted an excel file to SQLite database and I made an analysis by Pandas.
+Then I  created an engine to connect with the database and loaded choosen data into pandas dataframes.
+Finally I selected and filtered data from database and matched them to data come from Excel file.
 ### Project includes:
 - Python script - **sql_python.py**
 - Analysis in Jupyter Notebook file - **Excel_to_database.ipynb**